BurhanH/burhanh.github.io/projects.md

 The [weather app](https://aua-raiy.herokuapp.com/ "Weather application") will show you the weather in a particular city on Earth.
 You can check code and details here - [source code](https://github.com/BurhanH/weather-app). <br>

-The [newspaper app](https://areket.herokuapp.com/ "Newspaper application").
-This app was developed to understand how works Django web framework. [source code](https://github.com/BurhanH/areket) <br>
+The Newspaper application - the app was developed to understand how works Django web framework. [source code](https://github.com/BurhanH/areket) <br>

 One page app - an example of how to develop a web application via Flask web framework. [source code](https://github.com/BurhanH/torsyk) <br>